Looking to understand what an Agile workflow is and learn how to implement it?

 This article has everything you need to come to grips with Agile development and implement its principles in your business.

-Agile project management is a modern project management methodology that boosts your project’s efficiency and success rate.
+Agile workflows are a modern project management methodology that boosts your project’s efficiency and success rate.

 It does this by:

 - Breaking your project into smaller individual cycles

 - Actively involving customers in the product development process and continually implementing their feedback

 Bonus: Scrum Templates

 How is Agile project management different than traditional project management?

 Most project management methods only incorporate user feedback after the product has been released.
 That’s why methods like the Waterfall model can only handle one major release every six months or so.

 While the waterfall process allows you to work uninterrupted, it can reduce the effectiveness of your product as you haven’t tested it with your customers.

 Agile methods, however, continually involve customers in the process.